 Take the train to an English city

 Benefit from the longer days by starting early and hopping on a train to explore one of the pretty and historic nearby cities to London.
 Easy journeys from London by train include: Windsor, Bath, Cambridge and even York.
+You can also read my post on easy day trips from London by train here.

 May Events in London